alterNERDtive/VoiceAttack-profiles/docs/EliteAttack.md

 ### Entered Normal Space

-Throttles to 0 upon dropping from SC, if `EliteDangerous.hyperSpaceDethrottle` is set.
+Throttles to 0 upon dropping from SC, if the hyperspace dethrottle option is enabled.

 ### Fighter Launched